robmosys-tum/PapPercComp/README.md

 Due to the traced model containing the entire network architecture and model parameters, it has a size of 240 MB, which is too large to provide on this repository.
 As the trained model's state dict in PyTorch is only 3 MB, we have provided that one in "TrainedModel/finalModel.pth", and ask the user to trace the model manually to run the ROS2 component.

+# FAQ

+- **Q**: I downloaded the DAVIS2016 dataset and tried running training/validation on the "bear" video, but it tells me there's a shape mismatch error.

+    **A**: Segmentation mask `00077.png` in this dataset seems to have an incorrect shape, you should find a way to reduce the number of channels in this segmentation mask from [2, 480, 854] to [1, 480, 854].
+I edited the image in NumPy.
+This extra channel contains all 255 values, presumably opacity/alpha values.

+- **Q**: I'm having trouble getting LibTorch to work or loading the traced model into C++.

+    **A**: Several issues we battled with included:

+    1) We traced the trained model on GPU (e.g. on Google Colab) and tried loading it into C++ LibTorch on CPU (as our Linux VM did not have CUDA).
+Both must be on GPU or both on CPU.
+You cannot mix and match those two.

+    2) "rclcpp" is compiled on ABI=1, therefore if the code has to run together with LibTorch, that library should also be compiled on ABI=1.
+Be careful which one you're downloading on the LibTorch homepage.

+    3) Don't  forget adding LibTorch to PATH.

+- **Q**: Inference is not working!

+    **A**: Make sure "AnnotatedFrame.png" is given in your custom data folder.
+It requires this first frame's segmentation mask to evaluate the frames of your custom video.